 Or if you’re dipping your toes into road cycling for the first time, opting for a bike with drop handlebars rather than a straight bar will put you in a far more efficient position for covering miles.

-Or if you’re looking to enter a few road races, really making sure you’re getting a bike with the right geometry for fast steering and a low position will save any feelings of buyer’s regret a couple of months down the line.
+Or if you’re looking to enter a few road races, really making sure you’re getting a bike with the right road bike geometry for fast steering and a low position will save any feelings of buyer’s regret a couple of months down the line.

 Focus on the frame